edoardocattapan/ardo.github.io/_posts/2018-8-25-what-i-stand-for.md

  I believe in the value of thinking for yourself.
  As Immanuel Kant said, "Have the courage to use your own intelligence".
- Blaise Pascal believed that thinking is the only way for us humans to "nobilitate" ourselves.
+ Thinking is no doubt important: Blaise Pascal believed that thinking is the only way for us humans to "nobilitate" ourselves.
- Thinking is what distinguished humans from all animals in the first place.
+ It is what distinguishes humans from other animals in the first place.

  But thinking by following the herd is very different from thinking independently by yourself.
  In fact, the courage required in choosing to be alone and closer to the truth - instead of being wrong but in good company - is extremely rare, even more rare than genius.
  As Mark Twain said "whenever you are part of the majority, it is time to pause and think".